Addiction Treatment Gap Is Driving A Black Market For Suboxone

 A step toward safer, more comprehensive treatment

 This street treatment is not ideal.
-Patients need a treatment professional to help them figure out the right dose and to address other mental health needs that are common among people with addiction.
+Patients need a treatment professional to help them figure out the proper dose and to address other mental health needs that are common among people with addiction.
 But Lofwall says people addicted to heroin or painkillers often realize they want professional help in quitting after trying buprenorphine illegally.

-"They've had it and they know it works for them and they want to get it legally," says Lofwall.
+"They've had it and they know it works for them and they want to get it legally," Lofwall says.
 "They want to get their life back."

 Daryl had that sort of experience.
 Several weeks after he began using buprenorphine regularly, Daryl tried to sign up for insurance so he could get help — medication and counseling — in staying away from other opioids.